drgomesp/blockchain-prototype/README.md

 ## Introduction

-Rhizom is a new blockchain platform for Market Networks.
+acervo is a new blockchain platform for Market Networks.